Nass2912/JsTheWeirdParts/README.md

-                This will output nothing since a is not defined and will be coerced to false On the otherhand, if const a = '1' it will return 'a contains a value', since '1' will be coerced to true using the built-in method Boolean('1')
+                This will output nothing since a is not defined and will be coerced to false On the otherhand, if const a = '1' it will return 'a contains a value', since '1' will be coerced to true using the built-in method Boolean('1') So we can use coercion and if statements to check and evaluate variables.
+Pretty handy